govindKAG/vim-notes/vim notes.md

 - use import readline; readline.parse_and_bind("set editing-mode vi") to get vi bindings in a python shell

 - use q: to enter command mode.
 Here you get full vim controls to edit and run a : comnmand.
 If already in a : command hit ctrl + F

+- from a shell use vim -o to open multiple files in splits. use -O for vsplits.